PipeWire/pipewire/doc/spa/design.md

 a small structure that contains the type (string) of the interface, a version and a structure with a set of methods (and data) that are the implementation of the interface.
-Calling a method on the interface will just call the apropriate method in the implementation.
+Calling a method on the interface will just call the appropriate method in the implementation.

 Interfaces are defined in a header file (for example see `<spa/support/log.h>` for the logger API).
 It is a self contained